phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 ```

 Service filters can be supplied inline (`services ["api"]`, `service "api"`) or via CLI parameters (`xdrun logs service=api`).
 Filters accept literal strings or interpolated values and are validated against the orchestration's service registry.

+The `build` and `recreate` actions accept a `with cache "false"` modifier to disable Docker's build cache (`docker compose build --no-cache`) for services that need a completely fresh image.

 ### Progress Display